 New river bus service for Norwich

-The new service has been proposed to spearhead the regeneration of east Norwich, while money problems delay work on part of the scheme.
+A new river bus service has been proposed as a temporary measure to spearhead the regeneration of East Norwich, while money problems delay work on part of the scheme.

-The new river bus service, which would be free to passengers, has been proposed to allow developers to bypass that site and progress work on the other parts of the regeneration area that are ready to go forward.
+The new bus service has been proposed to allow developers to bypass that site and progress work on the other parts of the regeneration area that are ready to go forward.

 The new link would bring people into the city from the planned regeneration areas in Trowse, where hundreds of homes could be built if plans are approved.